fbpx

 An essential element of working collaboratively within your community is to engage different populations in various activities to better understand what you do.
 This workshop will provide innovative examples of how to inform, involve and encourage greater investment in your programmes and organisations.

-Healing Together: Healing Through our "Inner Child" - Using Humor, Play and Creativity to Heal Ourselves and Others
+Healing Together: Healing Through our "Inner Child", why is it important?
+Using Humor, Play and Creativity to Heal Ourselves and Others

 PRE & POST CONFERENCE WORKSHOPS